zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     ![](images/6-kube-version.png)

-  If there is an error, it could mean that the Kube config file content is not copied correctly.
-Copy and paste the kube config file content as per the previous steps 4-6 and try again
+  *Note: If there is an error, it could mean that the Kube config file content is not copied correctly.
+Copy and paste the kube config file content as per the previous steps 4-6 and try again*

 8. Set up configuration files.
 Replace the `<VM IP>` parameter with the instance private IP address noted from the */etc/hosts* file in step 2